mieshalannair/toothless/README.md

 - If more than one file or file is empty, api will throw an error.
 - Using transaction thus all success or all failed, there will be no partial user created
 - User document are being validated.
+  > :warning: note: when uploading csv file in form data the key should be `file`

 USER STORY 2: Employee Dashboard Feature ✅